-Elephant Stone: The Stone Roses’ Propulsive Little Number
+Elephant Stone: The Stone Roses’ Energetic, Propulsive Epic

 Elephant Stone by The Stone Roses

-After the success of its musical shift with Sally Cinnamon in 1986, The Stone Roses began delving deeper into psychedelic numbers.
+After the success of its musical shift with Sally Cinnamon in 1986, The Stone Roses began delving deeper into their new musical direction.

-Elephant Stone was one off the results, a thumping and propulsive dance-like number with catchy hooks and enigmatic lyrics.
-Pretty much everything that makes the band great in one nifty little capsule.
+Elephant Stone was one off the results, a thumping and propulsive number with catchy hooks and enigmatic lyrics.
+Pretty much everything that makes the band great in one nifty little capsule!

-As usual, singer Ian Brown and guitarist John Squire penned the lyrics to Elephant Stone.
+As was standard for the band, singer Ian Brown and guitarist John Squire penned the lyrics to Elephant Stone.

-Peter Hook, of New Order and Joy Division fame (see 24 Hour Party People), produced the first take on the song.
+Peter Hook, of New Order and Joy Division fame (see the Madchester film 24 Hour Party People), produced its first take.
+That’s the version you can hear above.

 It was the third single released by the band and launched in October 1988.
-But it was recorded in January 1988, it just took a while for the band to get a label to release it.
+But it was recorded in January 1988.
+Why the delay?
+It just took a while for the band to get a label to release it.

+Cryptic, then.
 Although it wasn’t a successful single when first launched, after the band’s rise to superstardom in during 1989 it was launched again as a single in 1990.
-Then it peaked at #8 in the UK charts.
+Then it peaked at 8 in the UK charts.

 Anyway, analysing the song and it’s clearly about… well?
 Perhaps a bad drug trip.
 Ecstasy was pretty rife in Madchester during the late ’80s.